The Early Years

 - Support of Christian teacher education initiatives in several overseas locations

-- Publication of a quarterly professional journal (Christian Teachers Journal), a biennial book and a number of other resources in various formats including MP3 and DVD
+- Publications of a quarterly professional journal (Christian Teachers Journal), a biennal book and a number of other resources in various formats including MP3 and DVD

-The National Institute for Christian Education maintained a vibrant nonaccredited short course program that provides biblically authentic professional development to hundreds of teachers, parents, and board members each year across Australia and abroad.
-Where appropriate, studies completed in these activities can be used to support applications for Recognition of Prior Learning (RPL) or Professional Development Units (PDU) into the accredited programs.
+The National Institute for Christian Education maintained a vibrant non-accredited short course program that provides biblically authentic professional development to hundreds of teachers, parents, and board members each year across Australia and abroad.
+Where appropriate, studies completed in these activities can be used to support applications for Recognition of Prior Learning (RPL) or Professional Development Units (PDU) into the accredited courses.

 The National Institute for Christian Education, at the request of member schools which have a desperate need for envisioned teachers, embarked on strategic cooperative initiatives with groups such as public universities in Perth and Sydney and private groups such as the Wesley Institute, Macquarie Christian Studies Institute, and the Masters Institute in Auckland to contribute to some undergraduate and pre-service training courses for people interested in teaching in Christian schools.